Gabr1e4/Screening-Cut-Generation/README.md

 Feel free to modify the script to adapt to your specific use case.

 **NOTE**: In `numerical-test/ridge-regression/ridge-test-real.ipynb`, we adopt Windows syntax to read the real dataset.
-Please adapt accordingly with Mac syntax.
+Please adapt accordingly with your OS syntax.